 Tips For Cooking this Mongolian Chicken Recipe

-Make your Veggies and Starch Beforehand.
-Since this Mongolian Chicken comes together so quickly I like to make my rice and veggies before I start the cooking process.
+- Make your Veggies and Starch Beforehand.
+Since this Asian chicken comes together so quickly I like to make my rice and veggies before I start the cooking process.

 - Sweet and Tangy Asian Meatballs